Vincent-Dedieu/StreamHub/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Sharing localhost with ngrok to use clerk webhook (mandatory to create new users for sync clerk/mongodb...): (ngrok http --domain=profound-national-squirrel.ngrok-free.app 3000)
+Sharing localhost with ngrok to use clerk webhook(mandatory to create new users for sync clerk/mongodb):
+`ngrok http --domain=profound-national-squirrel.ngrok-free.app 3000`

 cmd prisma :